Support and personal development for young people at North Lakes is further enhanced by the therapeutic support afforded to the staff teams.

-Health professionals, Education Links, Mental Health Services, Local Area Charities and Support Services, Local Area Voluntary Organisations, Local and National Children’s/Young Persons Charities and Services
+Moving on towards independent living is supported by involving young people in existing Support Services: Health professionals, Education Links, Mental Health Services, Local Area Charities and Support Services, Local Area Voluntary Organisations, Local and National Children’s/Young Persons Charities and Services

 Working with vulnerable young people requires thorough and ongoing assessment of individual and group needs and safety.
 Special attention is given to any risk factors and the safety of the young people in conjunction with other staff members, outside agencies involved in their care and alerting the relevant services where risk is indicated.